Can You Eat Salmon on the Mediterranean Diet?

 Create a bowl featuring salmon, brown rice or quinoa, roasted vegetables, and a tahini dressing.
 This dish is colorful and nutrient-packed, making it a perfect choice for dinner or lunch prep.

-See also How Many Eggs Can You Eat on the Mediterranean Diet?
+See also Is Cheese Allowed on the Mediterranean Diet?

 5. Baked Salmon with Veggies